 YES – if you plan on doing any sort of hiking at all (even an easy hike like Hidden Valley) you need to have closed-toe boots (I have this pair.)
 The desert floor is viscous- tons of tiny little cacti, spikes and rocks.
 You can’t go walking around barefoot outside your Joshua Tree Airbnb that’s for sure.

-And you need to be wearing good shoes when hiking to protect your feet on the trail.
+Of all the national parks in California, Joshua Tree is the most difficult to find good hiking outfits for since it has a very different terrain.
+You need to be wearing good shoes when hiking to protect your feet on the trail.
 Speaking from first-hand experience, I accidentally brushed up against a Cholla cactus in Joshua Tree National Park while wearing sandals, and those spikes embedded themselves into my foot!
 It took over 2 months to get them out!
 Luckily I was like, 50 feet from my car so I could administer first aid, but if you’re 2 miles away, that’s a problem.

 What Kind Of Beauty & Skincare Should I Pack?